Changes to Whitebait Regulations – a Timeline

-Below, we look at the context of the proposed changes and the various reports, and give our responses, based on the extensive experience and knowledge of our members, and experts in the field.
-First, though, the latest developments:
+Below, we look at the context of the changes, the various reports, and our responses based on the extensive experience and knowledge of our members, as well as experts in the field.
+First, the latest developments:

 An appeal for catch data